-Elie Wiesel was a Romanian-American writer, journalist, activist and Holocaust survivor.
-He is best-known for Night but also wrote 56 other books, fiction and non-fiction, most of which deal with subject mater related to the Holocaust.
+Elie Wiesel was a Romanian-American writer, journalist, activist, and Holocaust survivor.
+He is best known for Night but also wrote 56 other books, fiction, and non-fiction, most of which deal with subject matter related to the Holocaust.

 Elie Wiesel was born on September 30th, 1928, in Sighet, Romania.

 He endured the Holocaust, losing most of his family, and wrote the novel Night based on his experiences.

 Dawn is the second novel in the Night trilogy.
 It’s a work of fiction, one that focuses on Elisha, another Holocaust survivor.
 He moves to Palestine and joins a paramilitary group after the war, where he struggles with his choices and what’s asked of him.

 Daywas published in 1962 and is the final novel in the Night trilogy.
 It follows a Holocaust survivor who is hit by a taxi in New York City.
 He spends most of the book recovering from his injuries and trying to come to terms with what happened to him during the Second World War.